BMGLab/PeakATail/README.md

 # ProjectEMA
-Python package for peakcalling and clustering by PAS expression.
+Python package for peakcalling and ....